gamblevore/speedie/Documentation/VM.md

 * Compile Speedie without needing a C compiler.

-### Small and fast
+### Small and Fast

 Speedie ASM is around 2-3x smaller than ARM.
 In addition, compiles will link against SpeedieLib, cutting down compile size dramatically.
 My entire IDE Perry compiles down to 80KB!
 And its a good IDE!
 It is featureful.
+(The same app compiled in C++, takes 900KB.
+Most of the saving is due to SpeedieLib.)

-*If I say (2 v 13), that means Speedie takes 2 instructions to do something, and ARM would take 13 to do the same.*
+Comparison notes: *If I say (2 vs 13), that means Speedie takes 2 instructions to do something, and ARM would take 13 to do the same.*

 * RefCounting instructions (1-2 vs 16-32).
 * Function-calls are expressed cleanly.
 Tighter, smaller, faster.
 Far superior design.
 (2 vs 2-20, typically 2 vs 10)